jtejido/persephone/README.md

 	// Callback when a transition from src to dest state occured. fsm.AddTransitionAction("closed", "opened", fsm.OpenAction)

-	// Entry and Exit actions
+	// Entry and Exit actions, methods to run before and after a state. fsm.AddEntryAction("closed", fsm.CloseEntryAction)
-	fsm.AddEntryAction("closed", fsm.CloseEntryAction)
 	fsm.AddExitAction("closed", fsm.CloseExitAction)